Audiveris/audiveris/docs/_pages/ui_examples/trinitas/README.md

 Pink measure is due to incorrect voice connection in upper staff.

 Aligning voices correctly in upper staff has the side effect to align them correctly in lower staff as well.

+### Sheet #5, Measure #12

+In upper staff, voices to be swapped by connecting to corresponding voice in previous measure.

 ### Sheet #5, Measure #17